 Poseidon is one of the Olympians.
 He is the Greek god of the sea, storms, earthquakes, and horses.
-Poseidon was one of the two brothers of Zeus and the oldest Greek deity of the waters.
-He took control of the sea after the Olympians won Titanomachy.
-He was described as violent, ill-tempered, and hot-blooded as he had many disputes with gods and men.
-His main symbol and weapon is the trident.
+Poseidon was one of Zeus’ two brothers and the most ancient Greek water deity.
+After the Olympians won Titanomachy, he took control of the sea.
+As a result of his many disputes with gods and men, he was described as violent, ill-tempered, and hot-blooded.
+The trident is his primary symbol and weapon.

 |Parents||Cronus and Rhea|